 Description: English 11 studies American Literature through the century.
 The text includes prose, poetry, fiction, non-fiction, and drama.
+Additionally, students will read a selection of novels by various American authors.
 Literary selections build on students' previous backgrounds and provide exposure to difficult texts.
 Writing focuses on the standards and includes usage skills development.

-AP English Language
+AP English Language and Composition

 Description: The purpose of AP English Language and Composition is to enable students to write effectively and confidently in their college courses and in their professional and personal lives.
-The course emphasizes the expository, analytical, and argumentative writing that forms the basis of academic and professional communication as well as the personal writing that fosters thinking and writing facility in any context.
-Additionally students read complex text with critical attention to a writer's purpose and persuasive strategies.
+The course emphasizes the expository, analytical, and argumentative writing that forms the basis of academic and professional communication.
+Additionally, students read complex text with critical attention to a writer's purpose and rhetorical strategies.